TactLink/landingpage/backend/RENDER_ENV_VARS.md

 1. **Render Logs**: Look for "Database connection established"
 2. **Supabase Dashboard**: Check "Table Editor" for Strapi tables
 3. **Strapi Admin**: Access admin panel and create test content
+4. **File Uploads**: Upload a test image - should use Cloudinary URL
-4. **Restart Test**: Restart Render service and verify data persists
+5. **Restart Test**: Restart Render service and verify data persists

 ## 🎯 **Result**

-Your Strapi will now have persistent data storage! 🎉
+Your Strapi will now have persistent data storage and file uploads! 🎉